Vicky-Lind/Node-Harjoituksia/README.md

         NOTE: This happened because height for that div was set to "full", hence why it stretched.
     3. ✅Finish the General Page!!
-    4. 🟩Fix General page on mobile
+    4. ✅Fix General page on mobile

 - MIXED 🔀
     1. 🟩Correctly translate